ubterko/Omnifoods-backend/README.md

 ## Microservices
 ### Recipe
-The Recipe microservice provides endpoints for creating, modifying and accessing Recipe object.
+The Recipe microservice provides endpoints for creating, modifying, and accessing Recipe objects.
 It has the following endpoints.

 - `GET /api/v1/recipes` - Get all Recipes
 - `GET /api/v1/recipes/{recipe_id}` - Get a specific Recipe